Cosmos World Foundation Model Platform for Physical AI: World Foundation Model Pre-training

 \subsection{Diffusion-based World Foundation Model}

 Our diffusion-based WFMs are latent diffusion models that operate within a learned latent space of a tokenizer, enabling a compact, reduced-dimensional representation of videos.
 This design choice offers several advantages: it reduces computational costs during both training and inference while simplifying the denoising task~\citep{rombach2022high,hoogeboom2024simpler}.
-To tokenize videos into latent representations, we employ Cosmos-1.0-Tokenizer-CV8x8x8.
+To tokenize videos into latent representations, we employ Cosmos-Tokenize1-CV8$\times$8$\times$8-720p.